NbAiLab/notram/guides/text_extraction_format.md

 "document_word_98_confidence": "0.56" #Float 0-1.
 Percentage above 0.98 confidence.
 Calculated while processing
 "page": "1" #Page number - From in METS/ALTO - If documents is divided into one document per page "paragraphs":   "paragraph_id": "1" #Integer.
 Starting on 0.
 Counted during processing.
-                "page": "1" #Page number - From in METS/ALTO
-                "block": "1" #Block number on current page - From in METS/ALTO "confidence": "0.36" #Float 0-1.
+                "page": "1" #Page number - From in METS/ALTO - if entire book is one document "block": "1" #Block number on current page - From in METS/ALTO "confidence": "0.36" #Float 0-1.
 From METS/ALTO
                 "text": "text goes here" #utf8-encoded-text